 Because of its teeth, Arsinotherium used to eat fruit, leaves and branches.
 Its size suggests it had to eat huge amounts of vegetation daily and therefore, it cannot be excluded that it spent most of its day scavenging.
-It is also possible he used to live in small groups with which it spent most of time in water; similarly to the present Nilotic hippopotamus.
+It is also possible he used to live in small groups with which it spent most of its time in water; similarly to the present hippopotamus.

 Name derivation and discoveries

 Its scientific name comes from the name of the queen of Egypt, Arsinoe I whose palace was situated close to the place where the remains of the prehistoric mammal were found.
-At the same time, it was the only paleontology place where full skeletons of this animal were found- Faiyum Oasis in North Egypt on Libyan Desert.
+At the same time, it was the only paleontology place where full skeletons of this animal were found- Faiyum Oasis in North Egypt on the Libyan Desert.

 Similar remains were also found outside Africa, in south-east Europe, in Mongolia and Turkey.
 Fragments of jaws were dug out there and they probably belonged to older Arsinotherium relatives.
-Mongolia founding was called Radinskya yupingae but European remains were classified as Crivadiatherium iliescui (as nomen dubium – doubtful name).
+Mongolia’s founding was called Radinskya yupingae but European remains were classified as Crivadiatherium iliescui (as nomen dubium – doubtful name).
 Fragmentary findings from Turkey were named Palaeoamasia kansui (nomen dubium as well).

 Detailed information / size